 What do I mean by this?

 Simply put, it’s harder to be positive if you’re in a negative environment.
 Period!
-It takes mental strength, courage and a certain type of character – which we can all develop in the first instances anyway so when you pile that on top of a negative environment, the chances of developing a strong positive mental attitude or just being positive are decreased.
+It takes mental strength, courage, and a certain type of character – which we can all develop in the first instances anyway so when you pile that on top of a negative environment, the chances of developing a strong positive mental attitude or just being positive are decreased.

 Now, that’s just my opinion.
-But, there are resources such as books that I have read that backs this up.
+But, there are resources such as books that I have read that back this up.
 And, of course, the famous saying of you become the average of the 5 people you spend the most time with also backs up my point.

 If you have 5 negative friends, who you hang out with nearly every day then, well, good luck to ya!

 So, it’s crucially important that we find communities and people who believe in the ethos that positivity always wins, and make the commitment to being more positive.

 By working with such people you’re also kept more accountable because let’s face it, you’re not going to feel positive or upbeat every day.
 Sometimes we just need that extra motivator and reminder from such people of who you are, where you’re going and what you’re working towards because it’s easy to get into a negative downhill spiral where one negative thought leads to another which leads to another which leads to another… (you get the point)

 Ultimately, it’s about auditing your circle so you spend more time with positive, upbeat, uplifting people who raise you higher rather than hold you back.

 The challenge is that it’s pretty easy to find negativity.
 It’s pretty easy to find negative people.
 And, a little more challenging to find positive people.